sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

 The objective of this boilerplate is to separate concerns.
 Developer gets a chance to write individual `Model`, `View` & `Controller`.
 Also, the concern of whether to load a controller/model or not is delegated to `Router`, so that your controller & model can focus only on what they are supposed to do.

-> __NOTE: THIS IS NOT MVC FRAMEWORK.
-IT IS MERELY A BOILERPLATE THAT GIVES THE DEVELOPER ABILITY TO WRITE CODE IN MVC STYLE.__
+> __NOTE: THIS IS NOT FULL FLEDGED MVC FRAMEWORK.
+IT IS A BOILERPLATE THAT GIVES THE DEVELOPER ABILITY TO WRITE CODE IN MVC STYLE.__

-Because this project is meant to be a boilerplate, it has only those features which are required to build plugin in MVC way - No ORM - No Extra Goodies - No Huge Learning Curve
+Because this project is meant to be a boilerplate, it has only those features which are required to build plugin in MVC way - No ORM - No Extra Goodies - No Huge Learning Curve.

 ## Architecture
 Here is a bird eye's view at the architecture